ai myths vs reality

 On top of that, integrating AI into existing workflows can be complex.

-6. Regulation will stifle AI development
+5. Regulation will stifle AI development

 While it’s common among AI myths, the risk of regulation stifling AI development is low.
-AI regulation is likely, we don’t currently see stifling innovation as a risk.
+Although AI regulation is likely, we don’t currently see stifling innovation as a risk.
 Regulators are discussing how to put guardrails around artificial intelligence, focusing on:

 • Ethical use